danfate/unraid-check-mk-agent/README.md

-# Unraid check-mk Agent plugin
+# Unraid Checkmk Agent plugin

 This is the repository for the check-mk Agent plugin.

-## Install in Unraid with this urls
+## Install in Unraid Checkmk Agent plugin with this urls

 check_mk agent v2.2.0pXX:
 <https://raw.githubusercontent.com/donimax/unraid-check-mk-agent/master/check_mk_agent22.plg>